uloulou/cse15l-lab-reports/cse-15l-lab1-report.md

-# CSE 15L START UP TUTORIAL
+# CSE 15L START-UP TUTORIAL
 This is a simple tutorial that helps you to prepare for this course.
 There are the **three main aspects** (*the bullet points below*) that 15L students need to have and this tutorial will teach you step by step.
+If you face any difficulty in any steps that the start-up tutorial is not able to answer, feel free to ask tutors or instructors about it.

           1. Visual Studio Code Installation
           2. Remotely Connecting